Board of Directors

 Co-founder, President and CEO

-David earned a B.A. from Denison University, an M.S. from the Newhouse School of Journalism at Syracuse University and an M.B.A. from the MIT Sloan School of Management as an Alfred P. Sloan Fellow.
+David earned a B.A. from Denison University, an M.S. from the Newhouse School of Public Communications at Syracuse University, and an M.B.A. from the MIT Sloan School of Management where he was an Alfred P. Sloan Fellow.